ChuckMash/ESPythoNOW/README.md

 # ESPythoNOW
-Python ESP-NOW library
+Linux based Python ESP-NOW library

 ---

-* Send and receive ESP-NOW messages to and from ESP8266 and ESP32 devices
+* Send and receive ESP-NOW messages to and from a Linux machine and ESP8266/ESP32 devices
 * Monitor all ESP-NOW messages
 * Work In Progress